DataDog/datadog-cloudformation-macro/serverless/README.md

 });
 ```

-If you cannot (or prefer not) define the `FunctionName` explicitly, then instead of setting `forwarderArn`, you can define the subscription filters for the Forwarder by yourself using the [AWS::Logs::SubscriptionFilter][7] resource like below.
+If you cannot (or prefer not) define the `FunctionName` explicitly, then remove the `forwarderArn` parameter from the SAM template or CDK source code, and instead define the subscription filters using the [AWS::Logs::SubscriptionFilter][7] resource like below..

 **AWS SAM**
 ```yaml